Burg Linz

 How long should I spend visiting?

-A visit to Burg Linz typically takes about 1-2 hours, allowing ample time to explore the castle grounds and take in the views.
+A visit to Burg Linz typically takes about 2-3 hours, allowing time to explore the castle and its surrounding area.

 Can I buy tickets online?